hpssjellis/built-in-ai-wifi-chat/README.md

 ```

+Probably a good idea to have a usb wifi adaptor so that the hotspot setup allows wifi without a working internet site.

-Here is the link to the web-socket page. bst to download it when you have internet.
+Here is the link to the web-socket page.
+Best to download it when you have internet.
+The web server also generates a version of this also.

 https://hpssjellis.github.io/built-in-ai-wifi-chat/student-socket.html